Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Detective
-ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_detective_starting_health               100     // The amount of health the detective spawns with
+ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

 // Phantom
 ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with